desec-io/draft-dukhovni-resolver-agility/draft-dukhovni-resolver-agility.md

 # Algorithm agility

-[[ Explain algorithm agility for DS records and that if a supported combination if signature and hash algorithms is found there, the resolver MUST check that the zone apex DNSKEY RRset has at least one valid signature made with a key (SEP) matching a supported DS record (or any local trust anchor), otherwise the entire zone is "Bogus" for lack of a "Secure Entry Point" (SEP).
+[[ Explain algorithm agility for DS records and that if a supported combination of signature and hash algorithms is found there, the resolver MUST check that the zone apex DNSKEY RRset has at least one valid signature made with a key (SEP) matching a supported DS record (or any local trust anchor), otherwise the entire zone is "Bogus" for lack of a "Secure Entry Point" (SEP).